randoop/randoop/README.md

 ### .NET version of Randoop ###

-A version of Randoop that works with Microsoft's .NET platform is available at [http://randoop.codeplex.com/](http://randoop.codeplex.com/) as of September 2010.
+A version of Randoop that works with Microsoft's .NET platform is available at [http://randoop.codeplex.com/](http://randoop.codeplex.com/).
+Check it out!
 Randoop.NET is a from-scratch re-implementation of feedback-directed test generation.
 Also, the "Randoop" name is due to the Microsoft group, even though the idea and the Java tool (previously known as "Joe") predate their work.
-Check it out!
+The project was created in September 2010, but no further development was done.
+(The [discussions webpage](http://randoop.codeplex.com/discussions) has two conversations, both from 2011.